zdanek/maverick/docs/modules/vision.md

 - [**Orb_Slam2**](/modules/vision#orb_slam2): Fast library for performing monocular and stereo SLAM
 - [**RTAB-Map**](/modules/vision#rtab-map): RGB-D Graph-Based SLAM

 One key advantage of Maverick is that wherever possible it provides the same versions of software across all platforms.
 This is very useful for porting code and functionality across platforms, as the underlying components often vary widely in their APIs/features.
-As of Maverick 1.1.4, the component versions are:
+As of Maverick 1.1.5, the component versions are:
-- Gstreamer: **1.12.3**
+- Gstreamer: **1.12.4**
-- OpenCV: **3.3**
+- OpenCV: **3.3.1**
 - ROS: **Kinetic**

-There are a few exceptions, eg. Raspberry gstreamer has extensive modifications made to support the Raspberry VPU that handles the hardware video encoding so this platform is stuck with a very old version of gstreamer (1.4), although the recent Raspbian Stretch version has updated this to 1.10.
+There are a few exceptions, eg. Raspberry gstreamer has extensive modifications made to support the Raspberry VPU that handles the hardware video encoding so this platform is stuck with an  old version of gstreamer (1.10.4), and very recent versions of Ubuntu on Intel platforms use ROS Lunar.

 ### Gstreamer
 Apart from the Raspberry platform as mentioned above, Gstreamer is a set version compiled from source on all platforms.
-It includes certain optimizations and extra modules where appropriate for the platform - relevant hardware encoding modules for Odroid and Joule platforms.
+It includes certain optimizations and extra modules where appropriate for the platform - relevant hardware encoding modules for Odroid and Intel platforms.

 The standard source-compiled gstreamer is installed into ~/software/gstreamer, and the necessary supporting environment is automatically set.
 All other standard source-compiled Maverick software components such as OpenCV, ROS, Aruco, visiond, vision_landing etc all use this version of gstreamer.